seanbreckenridge/reminder-sink/README.md

 refill_medication  # these 2 lines were the output of 'flipflop.py status'
 add_energy_bar
 ```

-This does not actually have any way to setup/remind you for specific habits/tasks,
-it provides more of a set of rules which make for an unobtrusive reminder/habit tracker

 Instead of reminding me once a day to do something, this uses local data (or an API request
 if you want -- its just a script, you can do whatever you want!) to determine if I've done